Zeexon/LargeFilesRepo/README.md

+Easiest way:
+1. Download everything and then drop into vs code
+2. Create new terminal
+3. Write 'npm run dev'
+4. If it throws error try typing 'npm i' first and then repeat step 3.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.